 Our Limited model with all of the bells and whistles like rear seat DVD entertainment, navigation, tri-zone climate control, JBL audio is stickered over $40,000 even without standard all-wheel-drive which might be a necessity depending on where you live.
 But the Highlander battles back with class leading residual values, the lowest insurance rates in its class and top notch safety reports.

 Tow and Haul

-Every 2013 Toyota Highlander with the 3.5 liter 270 horsepower/248 lb.feet of torque V6 comes standard with a heavy-duty radiator with engine oil cooler, a 200-watt fan coupling and supplemental transmission oil cooler to afford this SUV a 5,000 lb. tow capacity.
-The Hybrid version of the Highlander can tow up to 3,500 pounds while the 4-cylinder base variant is a relative weakling with a 1,500 lb. limit.
+Every 2013 Toyota Highlander with the 3.5 liter 270 horsepower/248 lb.-ft. of torque V6 comes standard with a heavy-duty radiator with engine oil cooler, a 200-watt fan coupling and supplemental transmission oil cooler to afford this SUV a 5,000 lb. tow capacity.
+The hybrid version of the Highlander can tow up to 3,500 pounds while the 4-cylinder base variant is a relative weakling with a 1,500 lb. limit.

 Engine and Drivetrain

 The standard the 3.5 liter 270 horsepower/248 lb.feet of torque V6 and the undetectable 5-speed automatic gearbox may not be the newest powertrains on the block but they serve their purpose well and have proven to be unfailingly reliable.
 Toyota’s tried and true 3.5 liter 6-cylinder is under rated in the industry thanks to its snarly growl and an ability to always give the driver just enough power.
 Then, at cruising speeds, it hushes itself up like a comatose librarian for serene cruising.

 Interesting Vehicle Features